-We all want the cheapest car insurance we can get, but what's the best way to get a discount?
-Besides paying up front, boosting your excess, or driving less – your no claims bonus is probably the easiest way to lower your premium.
+We all want cheaper car insurance, but what's the best way to get a discount?
+Besides paying up front, raising your excess, or driving less, your no claims bonus is probably the easiest way to lower your premium.

-How does no claims bonus work?
+How does the no claims bonus work?

-A NCB is only awarded if you don't claim that year.
-Even if you have an accident that wasn't your fault, you're hit by an uninsured driver, or your car gets stolen – you could lose your NCB, and your costs could even go up at your renewal.
+A no claims bonus (NCB), or more correctly a no claims discount, is awarded if you don't claim in the latest policy year.
+Even if you have an accident that wasn't your fault – you're hit by an uninsured driver, or your car gets stolen – you could lose your NCB, and your premium could even go up at renewal.

-What about named drivers?
+What about being a named driver?

-Multi car policies can be quite tricky, but your no claims bonus should still apply to a multi-car policy.
+Your NCB should still apply to a multi-car policy.
 With most policies of this kind, only a driver who needs to claim will have their NCB affected.
-You can't use your no claims on two cars, but it still helps to reduce the overall cost of your multi car insurance.
+You can't use your NCB on two cars, but it still helps to reduce the overall cost of your multi-car insurance.

 What happens if I claim?